laurenHorton/olio-interview/README.md

 - clicking on pin on map should scroll to the option in the list
 - add back to homepage
 - use cookies instead of local storage?
+- check dependencies are dependencies not dev dependencies